Kashan-Akram/Food-Delivery-System-Graphs-CPP/README.md

 # Food-Delivery-System-Graphs-CPP

-Created a dataset of restaurants and their food items along with the distance from the selected destination, and created a graph with nodes as all the restaurants and the locations from the data set with weighted edges the distance between the two nodes.
+Created a dataset of restaurants and their food items along with the distance from the selected destination, and created a graph using hashmaps with nodes as all the restaurants and the locations from the data set with weighted edges the distance between the two nodes.
 Using greedy paradigm and Dijkstra algorithm the shortest path was calculated